jsfiddle/togetherjs/site/docs/index.md

     Typically if you use `togetherjs.js` you'll get the unminimized and uncombined code, with each module loaded lazily.
 If you use `togetherjs-min.js` you get the combined code.
 But if you want to override that more dynamically, you can use this setting.

 `TogetherJSConfig_findRoom`:
     To see this in action, check out the examples.
 This setting auto-starts TogetherJS, and assigns people to a room.
-If you use a single string, this will be the name of the room; for instance: `TogetherJSConfig_findRoom = "my_site_com_users`.
+If you use a single string, this will be the name of the room; for instance: `TogetherJSConfig_findRoom = "my_site_com_users"`.
 You can also assign people to a series of rooms with maximum occupancy (what our examples do): `TogetherJSConfig_findRoom = {prefix: "my_site_com_users", max: 5}`

 `TogetherJSConfig_suppressJoinConfirmation`:
     When a person is invited to a session, they'll be asked if they want to join in browsing with the other person.
 Set this to `true` and they won't be asked to confirm joining.
 Useful when combined with `findRoom`.